uche-inyama/contact-form/README.md

 ### Setup

+- Clone the repository
+- cd into the root directory
+- Look for index.html
+- Right click on it
-- Clone the repository, then cd into the root directory, look for index.html and right click on it, then copy the link path, paste it on your browser, and you are good to go.
+- Copy the link path, paste it on your browser, and you are good to go.

+### Install

+### Usage

+### Run tests

+### Deployment

 ## Authors